 Teachable has a fair number of integrations, such as MailChimp, Zapier, etc.

-Teachable allows you to do upsells, manage an affiliate program for your course, and bundle up your courses.
+Teachable allows you to do upsells, manage a referral program for your course, and bundle up your online courses.

 The Pros of Teachable:

 - This is a strong option for beginners

 - They have a free option you can get started with

 - There are transaction fees for lower plan